Just a few of the companies that trust WingGuard

 What should I do if the test result is positive?

 You must immediately self-isolate and inform the responsible public health authorities.
 In Germany, you can also contact the on-call health service (116117).
 They can inform you about the steps you should take and can give you an appointment for a PCR test to confirm the antigen positive result.

 What should I do if the test result is negative?

 A rapid antigen test is just a "snapshot".
 Even if the test is negative, you could be infected but your viral load is still too low to be detected.
 If this is the case, you could still become contagious shortly after taking the test.
 That is why you should carry out rapid antigen tests regularly and should continue to follow hygiene measures, such as social distancing, wearing a mask and using hand sanitizer.

 This means that the test result is invalid.
 Please repeat the test with a new test kit according to its instructions leaflet.

-What do the sensitivity and specificity of an antigen test mean?
+What does the sensitivity and specificity of a rapid antigen test indicate?